-- The global specification describes, as exact as possible, what must be done. - ► Abstraction of the how - Advantages - apriori: Reference document, compact and legible. - ▶ aposteriori: Possibility to follow and document design decisions ~→ traceability, reusability, maintenance. - Problem: Size and complexity of the systems.
+- The global specification describes, as exact as possible, what must be done. - Abstraction of the how - Advantages - apriori: Reference document, compact and legible. - Problem: Size and complexity of the systems.

 Principles to be supported

 - Refinement principle: Abstraction levels

 - Structuring mechanisms

 - Decomposition and modularization principles

 - Object orientation

 - Verification and validation concepts